Any story in a show that is a take on How the Grinch Stole Christmas! (even if it's a different holiday).

 - Far Out There has How the Caligaris Stole Christmas.
 Inverted in that the theft in question is actually meant to SAVE Christmas (for Jenna, at least).

 - The Axe Cop Christmas Special uses some of the same ideas, but it's definitely not played straight; call it a parody or subversion or something.
 There's a whole planet of Christmas monsters (who look kind of like the Grinch) that steal all the presents from all planets because it's the only way they can have a Christmas.
 Axe Cop steals the presents back and delivers them again.
 Then, gaining the power of Christmas, he gives all the Christmas monsters presents of their own.
 They go back to celebrate happily... until it turns out the presents were all full of bombs and the whole planet explodes, saving Christmas forever.

-- Alex himself does it in guest comics in Captain SNES: The Game Masta.
-He's mostly doing it to screw with the censor-slash-narrator who wants him to get into the holiday spirit in precisely the way it thinks is best, whether he likes it or not, and he ends the series with a Take That at the narrator that stuns it so much that it stops censoring him.
+- Alex himself does it in Guest Strips in Captain SNES: The Game Masta.
+He's mostly doing it to screw with the censor-slash-narrator who wants him to get into the holiday spirit in precisely the way it thinks is best, whether he likes it or not, and he ends the series with a Take That! at the narrator that stuns it so much that it stops censoring him.

 You're as crafty as a skunk.

 You'll make everybody happy when they're rid of Flanders' junk,

 - In "The Old Man and the Lisa", Mr. Burns is said to have stolen Christmas from 1981-1985.

 - In "Future-Drama", Mr. Burns somehow robs the world of ever celebrating Christmas again.
 As punishment, he created a scholarship that Lisa wins to get into Yale.